tommybrahhh/polycentral/backend/RENDER.md

 - If resolution fails, check logs for Coingecko API errors
 - Ensure server timezone is UTC
+- If server is not responding, verify it's binding to 0.0.0.0 instead of localhost
 <!-- Deployment trigger commit - $(date) -->
 <!-- Redeployment trigger - $(date) -->